templateflip/mmtheme/README.md

 2. Click Upload and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.

-### Frequently Asked Questions

-**Does this theme support any plugins?**

-MMTheme includes support for Infinite Scroll in Jetpack.

 ### Changelog

 ** v1.0 ** - 28 July 2016